Pygmalion (1910)

 Not Rated

-This adaptation of 'Pygmalion' is assumed to feature traditional casting, aligning with the original play's characters.
-The narrative focuses on class and social mobility within Edwardian society, without explicitly critiquing traditional identities or centering modern DEI themes.
+This adaptation of 'Pygmalion' is presumed to feature traditional casting without intentional race or gender swaps.
+The narrative focuses on class critique and social transformation, rather than explicitly critiquing traditional identities or centering on modern DEI themes.

 The film 'Pygmalion' does not feature any discernible LGBTQ+ characters or themes.
 Its narrative, based on George Bernard Shaw's play, primarily explores social class dynamics and heterosexual relationships, thus offering no specific portrayal of queer identity or experiences.